0x20/hackerspace-blueprint/2-do-ocracy.md

 * Have you done something? **Great!, now tell others about it.** Tell them what you did, and why you did it.
 A shared chat room or mailing list is a great place to do so.
 Telling other people about your actions lets them know who to thank and will give you more support.
 * If somebody complains: Either **revert it**, or work out a solution with the person who is complaining.

-A do-ocracy is an organizational structure in which individuals choose to pick up roles and execute tasks by themselves, rather than getting them appointed by others.
+Do-ocracy is an organizational structure in which individuals choose to pick up roles and execute tasks by themselves, rather than getting them appointed by others.
 Responsibilities and authority are attached to people who do the work, rather than to the elected/selected officials. **Doing a task is in itself justification for you being the person who does that job.**

 ## Why not Democracy or Consensus?